17 Films With Heroic Female Characters to Watch With Kids

 Rated PG-13, recommended for ages 13 and older

 There’s no wonder Katniss is known as “the girl on fire.”
-As in the bestselling trilogy on which the film is based, Katniss is a courageous hero, a highly skilled archer and a survivor.
-She’s loyal, intelligent and risks her life to save her family and her district.
-And, if that’s not superhero-ey enough for you, Katniss becomes a symbol of hope and endurance for the oppressed people of Panem.
+As in the bestselling series on which the film is based, Katniss is a courageous hero, a highly skilled archer and a survivor.
+Loyal and intelligent, she risks her life to save her family and her district.
+And, if that’s not superhero-esque enough for you, Katniss becomes a symbol of hope and endurance for the oppressed people of Panem.
 Iconic.

-Editor’s note: This article was originally published in February 2020, and updated in February 2022.
+Editor’s note: This article was originally published in February 2020, and has been updated for 2023.